FrameworkComputer/linux-docs/Ubuntu22.04LTS-Manual-Setup-11thGen.md

-# This is for 11th Gen ONLY.
+# This is for Intel 11th Gen ONLY.

 ## This will: